SuperOfficeDocs/crmscript/docs/api-reference/classes/NSAppointmentAgent/CreateDefaultRecurrence.md

 # NSRecurrenceInfo CreateDefaultRecurrence()

-Creates a NSRecurrenceInfo object populated with the default values for the specific type.
+Creates an NSRecurrenceInfo object populated with the default values for the specific type.

 **Returns:** NSReccurenceInfo